-To begin with, Black spot (Diplocarpon rosae) is a fungus disease.
-You know you have it by the light spot it creates on the leaf - an initial yellowing of the leaf in a spot approximately one-half inch across.
+To begin with, that black spot disease you see on your roses (Diplocarpon rosae) is a fungus disease.
+You know you have it by the light spot it creates on the leaf.
+It appears as an initial yellowing of the leaf in a spot approximately one-half inch across.

 Why Don’t Chemicals Always Control This Problem?

 The interesting thing about this problem is that the fungus “roots” (they’re really mycellium, but what the heck) penetrate down between the layers of the leaf so they are well protected and invulnerable to anything happening on the surface of the leaf.

 You can’t destroy the fungus without destroying the leaf.
 That is one smart fungus. (no contact sprays – chemical or organic – will work between leaf layers)